Kristfur/minesweeper/README.md

 > As a user, I want to play a more challenging version of the game

 Acceptance Criteria:
-* The user should be able to change the difficulty of the game with ease, either to an easier version or more difficult version
+* The user should be able to change the difficulty of the game with ease, either to an easier version or more difficult version.

 Implementation:
-* The user can navigate to the settings page from the home page and easily select size of the game board and the concentration of mines on the board, modifying the difficulty to the users' will
+* The user can navigate to the settings page from the home page and easily select size of the game board and the concentration of mines on the board, modifying the difficulty to the users' will.

 User Story:

 > As a user, I want to be able to play the game with only a keyboard

 Acceptance Criteria:
-* The game and all of it's features must be fully accessible through only the use of a keyboard
+* The game and all of it's features must be fully accessible through only the use of a keyboard.

 Implementation:
 * The user will be able to navigate the website with a keyboard and play the game in it's entirety only using a keyboard.
 Instructions on keyboard controls will be found in the rules section.